-In another Hadith, the Prophet stated that he seeks forgiveness more than seventy times a day.
+In another Hadith, Prophet Muhammad stated that he seeks forgiveness more than seventy times a day.
 Why?

 In another Hadith, he explained to us that Allah Almighty created human beings with the capacity to commit sin, so that we seek His forgiveness and He can forgive us.